 - Gather any supporting documents.

-- Submit your completed application and tax remittance.
+- Submit your completed annual insurance premium tax return and tax remittance.

 Inquiry and cash desk, 2071 Second Avenue, Whitehorse.
 We are open Monday through Friday from 8:30 a.m. to 4:30 p.m.
 Find our location on a map.